All the Small Things: Reception

+"All the Small Things" introduced Blink-182 to new listeners on a mass scale.
+"This was the song that took the band from theaters and clubs into arenas", observed Andy Greene at Rolling Stone.
+It has been credited with popularizing pop-punk in the mainstream.
+Initial critical reviews were positive.
+Q called the song "one of those power-pop tunes that the Americans get so right," joking, "[it] has more hooks than the Fishing Channel."
+Gavin Edwards of Rolling Stone termed it an "irresistible pop-punk anthem," while it was labeled "a pop punk watershed" by Jonah Weiner of Blender.
+Steve Appleford at the Los Angeles Times praised the song as "angsty, juvenile, endearingly cute and loaded with irresistible hooks," while Mikael Wood, writing for the same publication, observed that the tune "deliver[s] a potent mixture of humor and melancholy, hope and resignation."

+The song is now widely viewed as cross-generational classic.
+Maeve McDermott, for USA Today, called it the band's defining hit.
+Steven Hyden, writing for now-defunct culture website Grantland, said "I've come to view Blink as arguably the best radio singles band of its era; songs like "All the Small Things" stand the test of time as ace pop tunes."
+Amanda Petrusich, in a piece analyzing the band's longevity for The New Yorker, writes: "[Blink's] finest moments are barked in aggrieved-teen shorthand, like this verse from "All the Small Things": 'Late night / Come home / Work sucks / I know.'"
+Tom Breihan at Stereogum ranked the "soaringly sincere" ballad at a 10/10, while Jeremy Gordon at Pitchfork viewed the song as "surprisingly sensitive [...] the fizzy pleasure of the melody captures the Hallmark simplicity of young love."

 Chart performance

 The single debuted at number 89 on the Billboard Hot 100 chart for the week of December 4, 1999 and eventually peaked at number six, the highest Blink-182 has received on that chart.
 The song also reached number one on the Billboard Modern Rock Tracks.
 The song also achieved massive success in other countries, most notably in the United Kingdom, where it entered and peaked at number two on the UK Singles Chart in March 2000, beaten to the top of the chart by "Bag It Up" by Geri Halliwell.
 "All the Small Things" has since sold 1,200,000 copies in the UK and been certified double Platinum.
 In Australia, "All the Small Things" peaked at number eight on the ARIA Singles Chart.
 The single was certified Platinum by the Australian Recording Industry Association.
 It was one of the top-selling singles in America in 2000, with Nielsen SoundScan estimating its sales at 500,000 copies.
 The song has accumulated over 500,000 plays on US pop radio as of December 2011.